To apply for the Gettysburg College–Gilder Lehrman MA in American History, click the “To Apply” menu option.

 with Kate Masur, Professor of History, Northwestern University

-This class explores the little-known movement for racial equality in the free states from the nation’s founding to the Civil War and Reconstruction.
+This course explores the little-known movement for racial equality in the free states from the nation’s founding to the Civil War and Reconstruction.
 While the abolitionist movement is a familiar part of many history courses, we’ve known far less about activists’ fight for racial justice in the free states themselves.
 The course emphasizes African Americans’ leadership in this struggle; the interpenetration of race, class, and gender oppression; the complex history of citizenship; the changing political landscape of the antebellum United States, and the US Constitution.

 We’ll explore both small-scale histories and large structural changes.
 For instance, we’ll look at free Black sailors from places like Boston and New York, whose work brought them to southern ports where they were incarcerated simply because they were Black.
 We’ll also delve into the movement against racist “black laws” in midwestern states like Ohio and Illinois, examining Black political mobilization and the work of White allies who fought for racial justice.
 Students will also emerge with an enhanced understanding of the US Constitution, American federalism (that is, the division of power among local, state, and national governments), and the Reconstruction amendments.